Skip to content

 For those transferring from secondary school to college, the EHCP must be reviewed and amended by 31 March in the year of transfer.

+There is information and advice above which can help you choose the right school for your child.
 You can also find out more about choosing a school with an EHCP on the IPSEA website.

 Learn about the different types of special schools, or request a place at a special school in Hertfordshire